 NATIONAL NOVEL WRITING MONTH

 Try to write your own novel.
 Use #NovelWritingMonth to post on social media.
-If you want to get serious about it, you can actually register online by clicking here.
-Otherwise, you can take it a little less seriously without registering, just to put your creative writing skills to the test.
+Get serious about it and register online by clicking here.
+Otherwise, track your progress on your own (but it’s more fun to do it with other writers).
 The only rule is, you must start your novel on November 1, and have it finished by 11:59 pm on November 30.
 If you want to start writing but aren’t quite sure where to begin, here are a few tips for beginners when it comes to writing a novel.

 - Organize, organize, organize.
 Find a little space in your home that you can designate just for writing, organize all the tools you’ll need right there, and make it creative!